mliszcz/msc-thesis/thesis/chapters/05-results.md

 **Error prevention.**
-In case of web-based or distributed applications it is impossible to prevent error from occurring.
+In case of web-based or distributed applications it is impossible to prevent errors from occurring.
 This is due to the fact that whenever network communication is involved, the errors may happen.
 In such a case, the widgets are inoperable, until the communication is back, e.g. the backend server becomes reachable again.
 These errors are indicated to the user.
-Other kind of errors are handled and corrected by the widget code, e.g. a bad input.
+Other kinds of errors are handled and corrected by the widget code, e.g. a bad input.

 **Recognition rather than recall.**